 - 1. Select Export Model... command from the File menu. - 2.
 Browse the destination folder, choose the file type, and print in the file name.
 Click Save button. - 3.
-In the Export Model dialog specify the coordinate system and indicate export parameters applicable to the selected file type. - 4.
-Click OK button to start export. - 5.
-The progress dialog box will appear displaying the current processing status.
+In the Export Model dialog indicate export parameters applicable to the selected file type. - 4.
+Click OK button to start export.

+5. The progress dialog box will appear displaying the current processing status.
 To cancel processing click Cancel button.